Skip to content

 Lives and works in New York City

-Kaletski has exhibited widely in shows internationally including New York, Mexico City, Shanghai, Tokyo, and Austria.
-His works are included in the permanent collections of the Voorlinden Museum in the Netherlands, the Museum of Contemporary Art in Belarus, the Meeschaert Collection in France and the Lynda and Stewart Resnick Collection in California.
+ALEXANDER KALETSKI (b.
+1946, Russia), immigrated to the United States in 1975.
+He lives and works in New York City.
+The artist has exhibited widely in shows internationally including New York, Mexico, China, Japan, Austria, Belarus and France.
+His works are included in the permanent collections of the Voorlinden Museum in the Netherlands, AMMA Foundation, the Claryville Art Center in New York, the Museum of Contemporary Art in Belarus, the Meeschaert Collection in France and the Lynda and Stewart Resnick Collection in California.
+His work has been reviewed in Architectural Digest, Associated Press, Modern Painters, Vanity Fair and National Review among other publications.
+Kaletski is the author of the autobiographical novel "Metro: A Novel of Moscow Underground,” an international bestseller that has been translated into fifteen languages.

 Back To Top